 Awards and Memberships

 - Hardbacon Co.
-Award for The 15 Best Financial Independent Blogs in French for 2021
+Award for The 15 Best Financial Independent Blogs in French for 2021 and 2022

 - Willis McClease Award, by the Canadian Student Debating Federation, for service from 1989-1998

 Rev. Julie has always been aware of the needs of others, especially those who are less fortunate, marginalized, lonely, and those who struggle with their own identity and dignity.
 Her many years of active involvement with Cornerstone Housing for Women assisted Rev. Julie in ministering to those women with their basic needs, both material and emotional.
 Julie also continues to be actively helping people going through difficult times with her gentle presence and her soothing food gifts.
 Rev. Julie is there, on her own initiative, for the lonely, those who are ill, and who are grieving.

 During her time as a high school principal, Julie was always very conscious of the different challenges being faced by young adults relating to cultural, heritage, and gender and sexual identity.
 She has been there supporting them through their own struggles while reassuring them of their human dignity and beauty.